Vispyr/vispyr-backend/README.md

 ### Tempo

-Tempo receives OTLP traces from Alloy via gRPC on port 4317 and generates metrics from these traces by enabling its `metrics_generator` feature.
+Tempo receives OTLP traces from the Gateway Collector via gRPC on port 4317 and generates metrics from these traces by enabling its `metrics_generator` feature.
 An S3 bucket is used for object retention of 30 days.
 Tempo spins up an HTTP server on port 3200 that is used by Grafana to query traces.

 ```
 Applications ──► Alloy ──► Tempo ──────► S3 Storage